-If you know this, you know more than most pet owners …
+If you already know the answer, you know more than most pet owners (and even many veterinarians!) …

 Like really bad.

 Yet pet stores stack their shelves with peanut butter flavored products.

 And if you think that a Kong stuffed with organic, sugar-free peanut butter is safer than those treats …